Compliments, suggestions and complaints policy

 - The purpose of Stage 2 is to ensure that everything you raised in your original complaint has been looked at in detail and correctly addressed and, if not, to make sure that this now happens.

 4. Refer to the Local Government Ombudsman

-The Ombudsman's investigations are free and confidential.
-You can phone the
+The ombudsman's investigations are free and confidential.
+You can contact the ombudsman:

 If you have difficulties in making a complaint or receiving a response at any stage of the process we will be pleased to help you in any way we can.

 What our complaints procedure does not cover